firethunder94/katchblog/content/travels/brazil.md

 ![Canoeing](/img/brazil/pantanal1.jpg)

 From the Pantanal we went to **Natal**, a city in the north of Brazil at the seaside.
 There we met a friend of my mother in a churrascaria.
 The rest of the time we spent at the beach, admired the dune Morro do Careca and drank caipirinhas.
 One day we did the famous beach buggy tour.
 We drove along the beach for a whole day, tried some sandboarding and crossed rivers on rafts.
-In Natal we visited as well the world's largest cashew tree that is... huge.
+In Natal we also visited the world's largest cashew tree that is... huge.

 ![Beach with Morro do Careca in the background](/img/brazil/natal3.jpg)